Choosing Between a Financial Advisor and a Financial Planner

 CFP Certification

-The Certified Financial Planner credential requires completing extensive coursework in financial planning, passing a comprehensive exam, accumulating thousands of hours of experience, and committing to ongoing education.
+The Certified Financial Planner credential, known as the certified financial planner (CFP) designation, requires completing extensive coursework in financial planning, passing a rigorous exam, accumulating thousands of hours of experience, and committing to ongoing education.
+The Certified Financial Planner Board of Standards, often referred to as the certified financial planner board, is responsible for granting the CFP certification and ensuring that CFP® professionals adhere to strict ethical and professional standards.
 CFP® professionals operate under fiduciary standards, meaning they’re legally obligated to act in your best interest.
 This certification specifically prepares professionals to create holistic financial plans rather than just manage investments.

 Series 65 Registration